Sunrise Elementary School Parent Handbook

 Lost and Found

-A lost and found bin is maintained north foyer entryway.
+A lost and found bin is maintained on the north foyer entryway.
 Items that accumulate will be displayed during the course of the year.
 Unclaimed items will be given to charitable organizations or recycled frequently throughout the year.

 Partners in Excellence